-Consultation on the draft Industrial Chemicals (General) Rules 2018 (General Rules), which set out the details for the regulation of the import and manufacture of industrial chemicals in Australia under the proposed new regulatory scheme: The Australian Industrial Chemicals Introduction Scheme (AICIS) has now closed.
+The draft Industrial Chemicals (General) Rules 2018 (General Rules) sets out the details for the regulation of the import and manufacture of industrial chemicals in Australia under the proposed new regulatory scheme: The Australian Industrial Chemicals Introduction Scheme (AICIS).
 The General Rules are a legislative instrument (delegated legislation) and form part of new legal framework arising from the NICNAS reforms that is currently awaiting debate in the Parliament.

 The General Rules include details on:

 - categorisation of industrial chemical introductions – what is exempted or reported

 - Confidential Business Information (CBI) notifications and applications

 The General Rules frequently refer to the 'Guidelines'.
 These are the Industrial Chemicals Categorisation Guidelines which must be read in conjunction with the General Rules.

 Consultation on the draft General Rules has closed.

 Ban on use of animal test data for cosmetics

 See our notes on the draft General Rules regarding the animal test data ban for cosmetics, including the revised start date of the ban.